 The Cascade to Meeks Trail Feasibility Study, is the first project that has come as a direct result of the Corridor Management Plan.
 Once complete, the study will identify the preferred routes for the trail, access points, and a cost/feasibility analysis.

-The lead agency for this effort is the Tahoe Regional Planning Agency.
-Steering committee members include: California State Department of Parks & Recreation, Caltrans, El Dorado County, and US Forest Service, Lake Tahoe Basin Management Unit.
+Steering committee members include: California State Department of Parks & Recreation, Caltrans, El Dorado County, The Washoe Tribe of Nevada and California, and US Forest Service, Lake Tahoe Basin Management Unit.
 Many other key stakeholders such as local organizations, government agencies, businesses, and individuals are invited and encouraged to participate in the planning process.

 SIGN UP BELOW

 to be the first to know about updates